jeromebruzaud/rtSystems/README.md

 Big new feature:
 MOONS!
 Moons work just dandy.
 I'm going to interperate cases such as "low mass" planet and "vast" moon to be similar to pluto and charon: charon's big for a moon and pluto's small for a planet.
 No messy added spaghetti to this table!

+05/16 new feature:
+GAS GIANTS!
+A whole new class and two subclasses

+Implemented Star Farers (functionality available upon page link)

 TODOS:
+-Implement Haven and Stellar Anomaly functionality in Systems (haven needs to change the way planets form before any new planets are generated, it's a unique case, and its gonna be a bitch to implement cleanly)

--Implement Haven, Starfarer and Stellar Anomaly functionality in Systems -Link the two pages (testing w/import and export gave back errors I didn't understand) -Actually populate planets instead of pushing 'Planet' in System orbital features once linked -Make a Gas Planet class in Planets (uses different tables, no shared functionality)
+-Link the two pages (testing w/import and export gave back errors I didn't understand) -Actually populate planets instead of pushing 'Planet' in System orbital features once linked

 and THAT'S IT for the javascript portion of the code!
 Then we can move on to populating the HTML document and designing that while we figure out the server side portion of things.